Ami, it's time to go: Summary

 Over 64 pages, Oskar Lafontaine, who briefly served as Minister of Finance in the First Schröder cabinet and later co-founded The Left, gives his analysis of the relationship between Germany and the United States.
-He is highly critical of the American military presence in Germany and the policies on NATO, which he says is impossible to regard as a defence organisation and only can be described as a tool for American geopolitical interests.
+He is highly critical of the American military presence in Germany and the policies on NATO, which he says is impossible to regard as a defense organisation and only can be described as a tool for American geopolitical interests.
 Lafontaine says Germany's military aid to Ukraine during the 2022 Russian invasion of Ukraine shows how Germany is not an independent country, but a vassal state to the United States.
-He argues that Europe needs to break with its submission to American interests and pave its own way.
+He argues that Europe must break its submission to American interests and pave its way.

 Reception

 The book was published by Westend Verlag in Frankfurt on 21 November 2022.
 It had a first print run of 10,000 copies and entered the German bestseller chart for non-fiction on position ten.